 It all began in Blue Mounds, Wisconsin, roughly 25 miles west of Madison, at the Brigham Farm.
 Members of the Brigham family had been living on the same site for about 112 years before the cave was discovered.
-The land where the cave was found had been used as a dairy farm by Charles Brigham Sr, who kept purebred jersey cows.
+The land where the discovery of a natural wonder was found had been used as a dairy farm by Charles Brigham Sr, who kept purebred jersey cows.
 It was the first farm in Wisconsin to keep track of scientific dairy records and had been doing so for over 50 years.
 This meant the family had developed a very close relationship with the Department of Agriculture and the University of Wisconsin-Madison.

-n 1939, the quarry was leased to a contractor who was chosen to supply crushed rocks for the Dane County Highway Department, as had been done on many previous occasions.
+In 1939, the quarry was leased to a contractor who was chosen to supply crushed rocks for the Dane County Highway Department, as had been done on many previous occasions.
 August 4th was a beautiful day to have a routine quarry blast!
 The temperature was 73° and there was a zero percent chance of precipitation.

 Lance Dodge, the well-driller, drilled 8 holes about 6 inches wide and 25 feet deep.
 During the drilling of the last three holes, he suspected there was perhaps a cavity underneath because the drill bit dropped 30 feet deeper than he had expected.
 However, there was no way to tell exactly why.
 Dodge put three wooden plugs into each of the three holes before placing eight cartridges filled with 1,600 pounds of blasting powder.
 It was 40% extra gelatin dynamite in those cartridges that would blast about 5,000 tons of rock into the air.

 It was about 11:00 AM when the blast was set off and the cave opening was discovered.
 Though from the surface, after the dust settled, it looked like two gaping holes in the quarry’s face.
-The workers blasted 40 feet of the ceiling of the cave.
+The workers blasted 40 feet off the ceiling of the cave.

 “When I arrived at the scene of the blast,” noted Charles Brigham, “the crowd was still on top of the cliff looking at the two gaping holes.
 No one had yet dared to climb over the rocks and look into the cavities.”
 The workers had blasted open the ceiling of the cave.

-Wayne Lampman, Lance’s nephew was the first, followed by Charles Brigham, Jr. Trailing them were Stacy Collins, a dairy farmer from the Brigham Farm, and Lance Dodge himself.
+Wayne Lampman, Lance’s son-in-law was the first, followed by Charles Brigham, Jr. Trailing them were Stacy Collins, a dairy farmer from the Brigham Farm, and Lance Dodge himself.
 They traveled south through a large cavern passageway.
 They concluded their explorations for the day after reaching a blockade of rock at the end of the passageway.
 The men were certain that they were the first humans to have ever seen this cave, as there was no evidence of earlier visitors or inhabitants.

 “Everyone is crazy to get into [the cave].
 Stalactites & Stalagmites of limestone.
 Lovely- Charles so excited” – Rosanna Gray Brigham, wife to Charles Brigham Sr. on August 4th, 1939